 Historically, we have satisfied our liquidity needs through various debt arrangements, sales of Common or Preferred Stock and cash from operations.
-Our primary liquidity needs during the past several years have been from the development of new Clubs and the interest cost associated with our \$100.0 million Senior Secured Notes.
+Our primary liquidity needs during the past several years have been the development of new Clubs and the interest cost associated with our \$100.0 million Senior Secured Notes.

 In order to make our March 15, 2004 interest payment on the Senior Secured Notes, we issued \$6.5 million of a newly created class of Series D Convertible Preferred Stock.
 In order to make our September 15, 2004 interest payment, we issued \$2.0 million of a newly created class of Series E Preferred Stock.
 During the nine months ended September 30, 2005, we generated cash flows from operations and received \$2,500,000 of deposits back as cash.
-These amounts allowed us to make our March 15, 2005 and September 15, 2005, interest payments without raising any additional capital.
+These amounts allowed us to make our March 15, 2005 and September 15, 2005 interest payments without raising any additional capital.

 On March 15, 2006, our entire \$100.0 million principal amount of the Senior Secured Notes are due along with \$5.6 million of interest.
 We do not have the cash to make these payments and therefore we have decided to sell six of our Clubs for \$65.0 million.
 We believe we will be able to mortgage our property in West Los Angeles, California and that the proceeds from the asset sale and financing will be sufficient for us to retire the entire \$100.0 million of Senior Secured Notes prior to their maturity date.
-However, there can be no assurance that we will be able to consummate any of these transactions.
-If we are unable to sell these assets or finance the West Los Angeles property, we would be required to raise additional capital by issuing equity if the bondholders are not be willing to extend the due date of the Senior Secured Notes.
+If we are unable to sell these assets or finance the West Los Angeles property, we would be required to raise additional capital by issuing equity if the bondholders are not willing to extend the due date of the Senior Secured Notes.
 If those events would not occur, we would probably default on the principal payment of the Senior Secured Notes and the holders of the Senior Secured Notes could elect to foreclose on our assets.

-If we complete the sale of six Clubs and therefore continue to own and operate three Clubs, we will implement a plan to significantly reduce our general and administrative expenses.
-If we consummate the sale of the six clubs, refinance of our West Los Angeles Club as described above and reduce general and administrative expenses, we believe that we will be able to operate the remaining three Clubs without the infusion of additional funds, although there can be no assurance that we would be able to do so.
+If we complete the sale of six clubs and therefore continue to own and operate three clubs, we will implement a plan to significantly reduce our general and administrative expenses.
+If we consummate the sale of the six Clubs, refinance of our West Los Angeles Club as described above and reduce our general and administrative expenses, we believe that we will be able to operate the remaining three Clubs without the infusion of additional funds, although there can be no assurance that we would be able to do so.